Try Starburst Enterprise with RPM #

 Verify the server #

-To verify that your locally-run server is operating as expected, invoke the Trino UI as described in Verify the server.
+To verify that your locally-run server is operating as expected, open the web UI as described in Verify the server.

 Run queries #

-To run queries against your server, use any supported client.
+To run queries against your server, use any supported client, including the CLI.

 Uninstalling the SEP RPM installation is like uninstalling any other RPM: